 The paloma is a great mixed drink that is fun to play around with.
 A perfect example of its possibilities is the spicy paloma, which brings a little heat to the cocktail in a most unusual way.

 Building on the paloma's foundation of tequila and grapefruit, this recipe adds the spice of Thai chile pepper through an infusion.
 The spirit that is infused is Aperol, a bitter orange-flavored liqueur that has seen increased attention in recent years.
-It's often enjoyed as an aperitif, which means this cocktail would make a great predecessor for a meal, especially if something equally exotic is on the menu!
+It's often enjoyed as an aperitif, which means this cocktail would make a great predecessor for a meal, especially if something equally spiced is on the menu.

 The addition of hot pepper is an interesting one and, while logic may tell you differently, it really does work in the final cocktail.
-To get the perfect infusion go slow, test frequently, and remember that it takes minutes not hours!
+To get the perfect infusion, go slow, test frequently, and remember that it takes minutes not hours.

 Make Thai Chile Aperol